 Once bullied, students with autism and physical impairments are at high risk for being bullied repeatedly in the future.

-Some warning signs that your special needs child is being bullied include:
+Some warning signs that your special needs child is experiencing bullying, harassment or intimidation in school:

 - Injuries that are difficult to explain

-- Lost or damaged belongings - clothing, books, electronics, jewelry
+- Lost or damaged belongings like clothing, books, electronics, jewelry

 - Frequent headaches or stomach aches, feeling sick or faking illness